pyfusion/pyfusion/documentation/ref/devices.rst

 .. class:: H1

-   Trivial subclass of :class:`BaseDevice` which doesn't add anything new.
+   Trivial subclass of :class:`Device` which doesn't add anything new (yet).